-The asset of Rs.43.5 m has been transferred from assets held for sale to investment properties (note 6) as management is no longer committed to sell the asset and is no longer actively looking for a buyer.
+(a) For FY22, the asset of Rs 43.5m has been transferred from assets held for sale to investment properties (note 6) as management is no longer committed to sell the asset and is no longer actively looking for a buyer.
+Additionally, disposal in prior year related to the sale of the land and building and stake in L'Express Madagascar S.A.R.L.